Chart Color Schemes

 Age

-The median age in Moorabbin is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
-Compared to Greater Melbourne, Moorabbin has a notably higher proportion of residents aged 75-84 (6.5% locally) but a lower proportion of those aged 25-34 (11.9%).
-According to post-2021 Census data, the population aged 15-24 grew from 9.7% to 12.3%, while the 45-54 cohort declined from 13.9% to 12.5%, and the 25-34 group decreased from 13.2% to 11.9%.
-By 2041, population forecasts indicate significant demographic changes in Moorabbin.
-The 75-84 age group is projected to grow by 55% (adding 254 people), reaching a total of 713 from the current 458.
-Residents aged 65 and older are expected to represent 52% of this growth.
-Conversely, the 5-14 and 0-4 age cohorts are anticipated to experience population declines.
+The median age in Moorabbin is 39 years, slightly higher than Greater Melbourne's average of 37 and close to the national average of 38.
+Compared to Greater Melbourne, Moorabbin has a notably higher proportion of individuals aged 75-84 (6.5% locally) and a lower proportion of those aged 25-34 (11.9%).
+According to post-2021 Census data, the population aged 15-24 grew from 9.7% to 12.3%, while the 45-54 cohort declined from 13.9% to 12.5% and the 25-34 group decreased from 13.2% to 11.9%.
+Population forecasts for Moorabbin in 2041 indicate significant demographic changes, with the 75-84 age group expected to grow by 55%, reaching 713 people from 458.
+Residents aged 65 and older are anticipated to represent 52% of this growth.
+Conversely, the 5-14 and 0-4 age cohorts are projected to experience population declines.